 Audiences knew they were hearing something much more significant than just the first performance of a new work.
 The French poet and essayist Léon-Paul Fargue echoed the sentiments of many when he wrote of the Psalm: “A great crater of music is opening up.”
-Ravel declared the music “striking and profound,” and others spoke of Schmitt as “the new Berlioz.”
+Maurice Ravel declared the music “powerful and profound,” and others spoke of Schmitt as “the new Berlioz.”

 The music director for the premiere was Désiré-Émile Inghelbrecht, the famous French conductor who would never tire of performing the Psalm.
 Indeed, Maestro Inghelbrecht performed it last in 1964, nearly 60 years later.

 That 1964 concert, along with four other live performances led by conductors such as Eugene Ormandy and Leon Botstein, have been captured for posterity and are listed in this post, including links to those performances.

-[for additional background on the music and how it came to be composed, this article on the Florent Schmitt blog provides details.]
+[For additional background on the music and how it came to be composed, this additional article provides details.]

 But what about commercially-released recordings of the Psalm?
-There have been seven of them released over the years (two of them live concert recordings) … but the first one didn’t appear until nearly a half-century after the work was composed.
+There have been seven of them released over the years (two of them live concert recordings) … but the first of them didn’t appear until nearly a half-century after the work was composed.